Johnny Ronan

 John Ronan is an Irish businessman and property developer known for establishing Treasury Holdings in 1989 along with Richard Barrett.

 Following the Irish property crash in 2008, the National Asset Management Agency (NAMA) took over the loans of Treasury Holdings resulting in its ultimate demise.
 While the company itself was liquidated in 2012, many of the assets were later rolled into a residual entity named Ronan Group Real Estate (RGRE) owned by Ronan and Colony Capital while Richard Barrett went on to establish Bartra Capital Property.

 Early life

-Ronan was born into a farming family in Clonmel, Co.
-Tipperary.
+Ronan was born into a farming family in Clonmel, County Tipperary.
 He was educated at Castleknock College before going on to train as a Chartered Accountant with PricewaterhouseCoopers.
 He initially became involved in property deals with his property developer father before setting out on his own in the late 1970s.

 Treasury Holdings

 Ronan teamed up with his former school friend Richard Barrett from Mayo to form Treasury Holdings in 1989.
 The company grew to become one of the largest Irish commercial property developers and was known for landmark buildings on Dublin's skyline.
 Among Treasury Holdings' high-profile developments were the Montevetro (later to become Google's European Headquarters) and Alto Vetro buildings on the Grand Canal Dock basin, the Convention Centre Dublin, the Ritz Carlton in Powerscourt, the Treasury building which housed the offices of the NTMA and the Irish headquarters of PwC at One Spencer Dock.

 Real Estate Opportunities (in which Treasury Holdings had a 60% stake), was responsible for building and agreeing with the sale of the Montevetro office building on Barrow Street in Dublin to Google for €99.9m.
 It was Dublin's tallest commercial office building at the time of construction and was sold via a receivership process.